TransmissionZero/MSVC-Win32-MDI-Application/Readme.md

 ## Introduction

 This application is an example Windows MDI GUI application.
-The compiled application is a fully functional, with the exception that opening and saving files does not read or write the files, and the MDI child windows do not have any code to display documents.
+The compiled application is fully functional, with the exception that opening and saving files does not read or write the files, and the MDI child windows do not have any code to display documents.
 However, by adding this functionality you can quickly create a functioning MDI application.

-To build the application, open the solution file in Visual Studio, select the configuration and platform from the drop-down menu, and use "Build Solution" from the "Build" menu.
+To build the application, open the solution file in Visual Studio, right click the solution in the Solution Explorer and select "Retarget solution".
+Choose which version of the Windows SDK you'd like to use to build the solution.
+Next, select the configuration and platform from the drop-down menu, and use "Build Solution" from the "Build" menu.

 The solution was created in Visual Studio 2017, but it should open in any version of Visual Studio from 2010 SP1 onwards.